-Directions: Cut the wrists off the sweater.
+Cut the wrists off the sleeve of an old sweater.
 The length of your cut from the wrist determines the length of the ankle of your slipper.
 I like 4-6 inches.
 Cut both sleeves together so they are the same length.

 Stack the top slipper pieces and fold in half, cut a semi circle out.
 This will be your foot hole.
 Pin the sleeve to the inside of the hole.
 Sew this seam.
 Trim excess seam as needed.

-Place the bottom on your slipper and pin edges together.
+Place the bottom part of the slipper and pin edges together.
 Sew around the perimeter.
 Remove pins.
 Trim any excess fabric from around seam.